 For 36 years, Reconciling United Methodists (RUMs) have been building a network of Reconciling Churches, Communities, and Campus Ministries (RCs) across the United States and now globally.
 This network has played a central role in shifting the conversation about LGBTQ justice and inclusion in The UMC, and we are extremely grateful.

 While we remain fully engaged in General Conference-level work, we are now called to renew our focus on you: on the boundless potential of the grassroots.
 RMN can be most effective for LGBTQ justice by prioritizing collaboration with teams in each Annual Conference to multiply the number of affirming, Reconciling ministries around the world.

 We believe that, no matter the outcome of our current denominational struggles, there is life-saving value in continuing to grow the Reconciling movement throughout our connection and into any future expressions of Methodism that may become a part of our story.

-These two pillars are foundational for the three strategies we will undertake to make this vision a reality.
+Now let’s focus on the three strategies we will undertake to make that vision a reality.

 1. A required, foundational, intersectional Reconciling statement

 RMN is making an immediate shift from encouraging to requiring intersectional advocacy named in Reconciling statements adopted by groups that affiliate with RMN.